-Massachusetts provides two ways to search for someone’s arrest records.
+MA provides two ways to search for someone’s arrest records.
 The first is a name-based search using an online system.
 The other is a fingerprint-based search.
 The fingerprint records are kept by local law enforcement.
 Individuals can schedule an appointment to have fingerprints taken.
-The state, online CORI portal does contain criminal records including arrests, but they do not guarantee its accuracy or completeness.
+The state, online CORI portal does contain Massachusetts criminal records including arrests, but they do not guarantee its accuracy or completeness.

 Yes.
 Massachusetts arrest records are public records and available for anyone to get a copy.
-Massachusetts has a complete website where the general public can request copies of someone’s report.
+MA has a complete website where the general public can request copies of someone’s report.
 They also offer information on how to obtain a copy of an individual’s own records to review them or apply to have them expunged.

 |Black or African American||23%|